 The number of remarriages is on the rise so it’s important to understand the financial implications for you and your family.

 One of the first questions to ask is whether there are any loose ends from your previous marriage that need tying up.
 Remarriage may prevent you from being able to resolve these further down the line.

 Another issue to consider is that you may be prevented from making a financial claim against your spouse after you have married again, whereas your spouse may still be able to claim against you.
-This can be particularly upsetting for your new partner, as it may involve them having to disclose their financial position.
-Even if you are living together, your former spouse may apply to the Court for information about your new partner’s financial status if they believe it may have altered your household income.
+This can be particularly upsetting for your new partner, as it may involve them having to disclose details of their financial position.
+Even if you are living together, your former spouse may apply to the Court for information from you about your new partner’s financial status if they believe it may have altered your household income.

 People sometimes embark on a new relationship whilst their divorce is still progressing and in these cases we explain in detail how their financial settlement may be affected and what options are available.

 If the relationship begins after your divorce has been finalised, it is still important to speak to us and seek expert legal advice before remarrying.
 We will look at all the potential pitfalls prior to your marriage and ensure that a previous divorce on either side won’t throw up any unexpected financial challenges.

 If you have a spousal maintenance order in your favour, this automatically comes to an end on remarriage.
 You will therefore need to consider whether you can manage without the maintenance payments.

 If you are the one paying spousal maintenance, will you still be able to afford the payments when you are living with a new partner?
 We can help you re-evaluate your position and, if necessary, reduce your payments.
 We can also advise you on the best way to proceed if you are concerned that remarriage might mean you will be asked to pay more.

 Remarriage can also prompt some difficult discussions about future finances, current assets, family interests and inheritance.